dkimhw/launch_school/js_109/js_109_written.md

       * `null` represents the intentional absence of a value (emptiness or nothing).
       * Unlike `undefined` - you need to explicitly use `null` - `undefined` can arise implicitly.
-      * `null` is an object - goes back to when JavaScript was first developed and was preserved through the years - fixing this would break to omany applications.
+      * `null` is an object - goes back to when JavaScript was first developed and was preserved through the years - fixing this would break too many applications.

 * Other Data Types